arm-diaz/aws-bootcamp-cruddur-2023/journal/week1.md

 After that, I created a `docker-compose.yml` file to handle multiple containers at once and orchestrate applications.

-- The `docker-compose` file included `backend` and `frontend` at thi stage of the project.
+- The `docker-compose` file included `backend` and `frontend` at this stage of the project.
-- After deployment, the `fronend` did not show any data and I had to debug the containers and code.
+- After deployment, the `frontend` did not show any data and I had to debug the containers and code.
 - First, I checked the ports `3000` and `4567` on Gitpod were public.
 - Seond, I used `inspect` in browser and looked for any error messages under the console section.
 There was a `CORS` error message pointing out to the fronend endpoint and backend endpoints.
 - Third, I opened docker logs for both services to look for any errors.